meatball133/crystal/exercises/concept/interest-is-interesting/.docs/introduction.md

-# While && Until Loops
+# While && Until Loops && Return

 A loop is a control structure that allows code to be executed repeatedly based on a given condition.

 In looping there is a term known as an infinite loop, which has a condition that will stay true forever.
 This is not a good practice and should be avoided.

+Return is a keyword that can be used to exit a method early.

 ## While Loops